ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 * Several resistors (kΩ range)
 * 1 Solderless breadboard

-## Communicating between the Uno and Video
+## Part 1 - Communicating between the Uno and Video

 Our first task was to get the internal LED on the Arduino Uno to blink.
 In the Arduino IDE, we navigated to File > Examples > 1.Basics > Blink.
 This opened up the "Blink" example sketch.
 To program the Arduino, we first compiled the code by clicking the checkmark and then uploaded it by clicking on the right-pointing arrow.
 Once the code uploaded, the internal LED blinked on and off every second.